piffre/wiktionary-sound-scraper/README.md

 })
 ```
 ## Examples
-You will find some example in /examples.
+There are some in the `examples` folder, including one how to scrap words from a `.csv` file.

 ## Doc
 ### scrap(word, options, callback)
 #### word